Scott-28/Rotary_Phone_Timer/README.md

 3) If a mistake is made, picking up and then hanging up the headset will always reset the display inputs.

-4) When the desired time as been entered, single or double press the start button to start the timer countdown.
+4) When the desired time has been entered, single or double press the start button to start the timer countdown.
     * **Single Press:** Min/Sec timer countdown (left 2 digits are in min, right 2 digits are in sec)
     * **Double Press:** Hr/Min timer countdown (left 2 digits are in hrs, right 2 digits are in min)